josephg/egwalker-paper/reg-text.typ

 Some effort has been made to adapt existing CRDTs to work simply using the "pure operation log" [po-log followup].
 However, as far as we know this is the first work to directly address the problem of collaborative text editing (or, more generally, sequence editing) on top of an event graph.

-In @eg-walker, we introduce _eg-walker_ (_Event Graph Walker_).
-Eg-walker can efficiently replay any event graph of sequence edits and generate the corresponding document state.
-Natively, eg-walker traverses the entire event graph to generate the corresponding CRDT state (using FugueMax @fugue).
-During this traversal, events are transformed and applied.
-However, traversing the entire event graph to regenerate the CRDT state on every peer is inefficient and slow.
-And it precludes replicas from pruning any events in the event graph.

-In @eg-partial we show how the algorithm can be optimised to visit only a small subset of events in the graph when merging changes from remote peers.
-This optimisation also dramatically improves performance for linear editing traces - by about 15x in our testing.

-@benchmarking evaluates the performance of eg-walker, comparing it to equivalent CRDT based approaches on file size, CPU time and memory usage in real world editing environments.
-Eg-walker is faster and smaller than equivalent CRDT based approaches in our real world data sets.
-However, it scales worse than CRDTs in extremely concurrent environments (eg very complex git editing histories).

 = Event Graphs